 Resentment is exacerbated by our unrealistic expectations.
 If you believe your partner “should” be doing things “right”, then there are perhaps some unrealistic expectations that he is either unaware of or unwilling to take on.

-So what can we do to clear our resentment;
+So what can we do to clear our resentment?

-- learn to release & manage resentment with my online workshop “Release resentment”
+- Learn to release & manage resentment.

-- practice the art of repair
+- Practice the art of repair.

-- learn communication skills (see below) and use them at the first sign of irritation rather than letting things stew.
+- Learn communication skills (see below) and use them at the first sign of irritation rather than letting things stew.

-- take responsibility for your part in the issue.
+- Take responsibility for your part in the issue.

 Most of us are not great at dealing with conflict or having difficult conversations.
 In fact, a lot of the women who see me for relationship coaching need a lot of help with learning how to communicate better with their partners.